 Cory has been promoting health and wellness since 2008.
 He holds a bachelor degree from NAU, is a Licensed Massage Therapist (LMT) and Certified Medical Massage Practitioner (CMMP) with a part time practice focusing on athletic performance.

-He has also worked over ten years in the product management space, driving growth for small and enterprise businesses through understanding the needs of their customers to build products that provide greater value.
+He has also worked nearly ten years in the product management space, driving growth for small and enterprise businesses through understanding the needs of their customers to build products that provide greater value.

 Tags: 2020 Issue #1